lmEshoo/sp-i586/buildroot.md

 We use [buildroot](https://buildroot.org/) to create our kernel.
 Follow this tutorial if you would like to configure the kernel.
 Current version of the VM has `.config` that adds python.

 ###manual
-only tested using Ubuntu 12.04
+Only tested using Ubuntu 12.04

   `apt-get update`